ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 ![JAX RS Detailed Help](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/ApplicationAnalysis/DetailedHelp.png)

-13. Review the information provided in the detailed help which discusses why this rule was executed and provides a link to the Information Center describing how the server can be configured to use JAX-RS 1.1. **Note that had you specified that you wanted to upgrade to JAX-RS 2.0when configuring the WAMT rules, there are quick fixes and additional rules to help with the code migration.**
+13. Review the information provided in the detailed help which discusses why this rule was executed and provides a link to the Information Center describing how the server can be configured to use JAX-RS 1.1. **Note that had you specified that you wanted to upgrade to JAX-RS 2.0 when configuring the WAMT rules, there are quick fixes and additional rules to help with the code migration.**

 ![JAX RS Help](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/ApplicationAnalysis/JAXRS.png)